-AUTHORITY TO LOWER A SENTENCE BELOW STATUTORY MINIMUM FOR OLD OFFENSES fore the taking effect of the initial set of guidelines promulgated by the United States Sentencing Commission pursuant to chapter 58 (§ 991 et seq.) of Title 28, Judiciary and Judicial Procedure, applicable in the case of an offense committed before the taking effect of such guidelines notwithstanding section 235 of Pub.
+AUTHORITY TO LOWER A SENTENCE BELOW STATUTORY MINIMUM FOR OLD OFFENSES

+Subd. (b) of this rule as amended by section 215(b) of Pub.
+L. 98-473 and subd. (b) of this rule as in effect before the taking effect of the initial set of guidelines promulgated by the United States Sentencing Commission pursuant to chapter 58 (\$991 et seq.) of Title 28, Judiciary and Judicial Procedure, applicable in the case of an offense committed before the taking effect of such guidelines notwithstanding section 235 of Pub.
 L. 98-473, see section 24 of Pub.
 L. 100-182, set out as a note under section 3553 of this title.